strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 The Cluster Operators would also all share the cluster-wide CRDs and so care and time would need to be taken to update these and upgrade all the Operators in a timely fashion.

-### Pause Reconciliation
+#### Pause Reconciliation

 If you have a Strimzi Cluster Operator managing multiple Kafka clusters, either across a whole Kubernetes cluster or in a namespace, then another option is to temporarily stop the Operator from managing a given Kafka cluster (or other operand) until the upgrade is complete.

 To do this you would need to:
-1) Apply the [pause reconciliation annotation](https://strimzi.io/docs/operators/latest/deploying#proc-pausing-reconciliation-str) to all Kafka CRs (and other operands like Kafka Connect deployments)
+1. Apply the [pause reconciliation annotation](https://strimzi.io/docs/operators/latest/deploying#proc-pausing-reconciliation-str) to all Kafka CRs (and other operands like Kafka Connect deployments).
-2) Upgrade the CRDs and the Strimzi Operator Deployment to the new version.
+2. Upgrade the CRDs and the Strimzi Operator Deployment to the new version.
-3) In the order you want, remove the annotation from each Kafka CR.
+3. In the order you want, remove the annotation from each Kafka CR.
 The operator will resume reconciliation, update the image reference and roll the Kafka cluster.

 While this process does give you blast radius control, it does have several drawbacks:
 - You need to annotate _everything_ you don't want to automatically update.
 - Until a specific Kafka resource is finally upgraded, that resource is _unmanaged_.
 Strimzi will not reconcile it, fix any issues or perform any admin operations.
 - Roll back is an _all or nothing_ operation.
 If you encounter an issue you would need to pause _all_ Kafka resources again, downgrade the Strimzi Operator and then un-pause the resources.

-### Resource Selector
+#### Resource Selector

 While the options above work in theory, in practice they have several drawbacks which make them unsuitable for production deployments.
 A better option comes by using the _Custom Resource Selector_.